Are You Silencing Patient Voices While Calling It Patient Engagement?

-There's a seductive appeal to rules, standards, coded language and hierarchy in healthcare and there's an intense love of protocols, best practices, evidence-based guidelines.
-And hey, I'm not here to say they aren't important a lot of the time.
+There's a seductive appeal to rules, standards, coded language, and hierarchy in healthcare.
+There's also an intense love for protocols, best practices, and evidence-based guidelines.
+And hey, I'm not here to say they aren't important—often, they save lives.
+They create consistency and help untangle the serious complexities of a tangled web of touchpoints, people, and services.

 But did it really?
 Or is it just asking patients to the table to convince them that assimilation to healthcare's historically paternal (if not patriarchal) way of doing things is the only answer?